2 ex-nursing home workers charged with bilking 98-year-old

 SKOKIE, Ill.
 (AP) — Two Chicago nursing home workers have been charged with bilking a 98-year-old woman with dementia out of more than $700,000.

-A Cook County state’s attorney’s office spokeswoman said Monday that Tameka Wolfe and Christina Wright were each charged with one felony count of financial exploitation of an elderly person.
+A Cook County state’s attorney’s office spokeswoman said Monday that Tameeka Wolfe and Christina Wright were each charged with one felony count of financial exploitation of an elderly person.

 The charges stem from an investigation into allegations that employees at Symphony Residences of Lincoln Park cashed checks, made ATM withdrawals and transferred money from several of Grace Watanabe’s bank accounts for about a year.
 Cook County Public Guardian Charles Golbert took emergency custody of the woman and removed her from the facility last year.